Beyens (Spanish family)

-The brothers Josse Beyens and Cornelio Beyens, born respectively in 1666 and 1672 in a merchant family of Merxem near Antwerp, left to establish themselves in Cadiz in Spain at the end of the 17th century.
+The brothers Josse Beyens and Cornelio Beyens, born respectively in 1666 and 1672 in a merchant family of Merxem near Antwerp, left to establish themselves in Cádiz in Spain at the end of the 17th century.
 They were the sons of Josse Beyens.

 The origins

 The family Beyens had many connexions with the parish church of St Bartholomew in Merksem.
 In its archives are to be found some members of the family Beyens.
 In the 17th century appears Lucia Beyens, married to Thomas Bogaerts.
 They wrote their wills on 5 May 1653.
 There was also Joannes Beyens, who was sacristan and schoolmaster between 1673 and 1695.
 Also Joos Beyens, who between 1681 and 1703 exercised the craft of cartwright.

 Josef Beyens was baptized on 17 April 1639 in the parish church of Merksem.
 He was the son of Juan Beyens and Petronela van Beren.
 On 19 July 1662 he married Anna Torrekens in Wijnegem and they had three children: Anna, José en Cornelio Beyens.
 Josef Beyens died on 8 February 1698 in Merksem.